mwarning/device-observatory/README.md

 How does it work?
  * All pakets are captured using libpcap.
+ * List SSIDs a devices does active wifi scanning for
+   * e.g. devices reveal the name of networks at home
+   * needs an optional monitoring wifi device
  * MAC addresses are looked up in the OUI database
    * This allows to find out the device manufactuers name
  * DHCP leases requests are analysed